 Universities and colleges have struggled in the battle against cybercrime for a long time for a number of reasons.
-Firstly, their databases hold large stores of sensitive information about their students.
+Firstly, their databases hold large stores of sensitive information about their students, making them prime targets for attackers trying to access that data.
 Secondly, their accounts and servers are trusted by other organizations, who are likely to hold the door open for correspondence from them.
 This means that attackers who successfully breach a university’s accounts not only have access to that institution’s data, but potentially the data of other companies that the university works with.
+And one of the most common ways that bad actors try to access university data is through email phishing attacks.

-This fall, students are returning to their classes online.
-With notifications and follow-ups from virtual lectures, seminars and study halls, as well as updates from the universities themselves regarding Covid-19, students and staff members alike are being inundated with emails.
-This makes it much easier for attackers to disguise themselves as trusted sources in order to carry out phishing and email compromise attacks, so the attacks themselves are far more difficult to spot – particularly for vulnerable victims who’ve been up all night studying and definitely wouldn’t say no to a free Dominos as a reward at the weekend.
+Today, many universities are offering classes online.
+With notifications and follow-ups from virtual lectures, seminars and study halls, students and staff members alike are being inundated with emails.
+This makes it much easier for attackers to disguise themselves as trusted sources in order to carry out phishing and email compromise attacks.
+This identity fraud makes the attacks themselves far more difficult to spot—particularly for vulnerable targets who’ve been up all night studying and definitely wouldn’t say no to a free Dominos as a reward at the weekend.

 Unfortunately, when they aren’t from a genuine sender, those sweet deals quickly turn sour and can have catastrophic consequences for the university, both financially and in terms of losing the trust of prospective students.

-So why are universities at risk, and how do attackers gain access to their accounts?
-And, just as importantly, what can you do to protect the staff and students at your institute from falling victim to email-related cybercrime?
+But why exactly are universities at risk, and how do attackers gain access to their accounts?
+And, just as importantly, how can you implement university-compatible email security to protect your institution’s staff and students from falling victim to email-related cybercrime?

 Why Universities And Colleges Are At Risk